 "I told you, I'm done."

-Dean sighs and shakes his head at Rory's stubborness.
-He then notices Rory's bracelet isn't on her wrist when she picks up her jacket.
-"Hey, where's your bracelet?"
+Dean sighs and shakes his head at Rory's stubbornness.
+He then notices that Rory isn't wearing her bracelet that he gave her.
+"Hey.
+Where's your bracelet?"

-Rory feels around her arm to make sure her bracelet really wasn't there.
-She never remembered taking it off.
+Rory feels up and down her arm to make sure it wasn't hiding, or fell off in her sleeve.
+She didn't remember ever taking it off.
 "Oh.
 I took it off."
 She lies.

 "Well, because I got this weird rash on my wrist."